geoblacklight/geoblacklight/README.md

 See the [development guide](https://github.com/geoblacklight/geoblacklight/wiki/Development) on our wiki for more information about setting up your development environment.

-Please see the full documentation hosted on our Wiki [Wiki](https://github.com/geoblacklight/geoblacklight/wiki)
+Please see the full documentation hosted on our [Wiki](https://github.com/geoblacklight/geoblacklight/wiki)